Telluride School on Biomolecular Structure and Dynamics: Theory and Experiment

 The summer school will include a group project in which participants will be challenged to develop a research plan to address a fundamental question related to biomolecular dynamics using ideas developed in the school.
 The results of those group projects will be presented on the final day of the school at a mini-symposium attended by summer school participants and scientists attending the Protein Dynamics workshop.
 Social events and outdoor activities will allow students and lecturers to interact in an informal setting.
 Each student is expected to bring a laptop computer for use in problem solving exercises and group projects.

 The school plans to host 24 interested and motivated individuals.
-Talented graduate students and postdoctoral scientists should apply by Friday 10 March 2017.
-After filling out the application form linked below, no further action is required until accepted applicants receive registration instructions by Friday 14 April 2017.
+Talented graduate students and postdoctoral scientists should apply by Friday 1 February 2019.
+After filling out the application form linked below, no further action is required until accepted applicants receive registration instructions by Thursday 28 February 2019.
+Students must register by Friday 15 March 2019.

 We gratefully acknowledge financial support from the National Science Foundation (CHE-1362524), Boston University, National Institutes of Health (1P41GM118302-01A1), Columbia University, and the New York Structural Biology Center.

 Telluride Intermediate School